 This leaves communities in the hands of global uncertainty and movements of macroeconomics, reducing therefore their resilience and ability to respond.
 At the same time, the structures generated from the public administration are usually very rigid, opaque and not very participatory, as for example natural parks and other forms of nature conservation.
 In this way the people of the community cannot participate in the management of their territory.
 And this has a direct implication in Theory X and Theory Y of Douglas McGregor presented in the section of theoretical frameworks.
 When public administration does not trust the capacity of response of the community nor their ability of self-management, treating them as irresponsible people, this generates a response from the population coherent with these assumptions.
 By contrast, the administration trusts and believes in the responsibility of the private sector and its capacity to manage the human needs of the territory, even though it does not participate directly in the community and generates many negative externalities of which they do not take responsibility.
-Only some parts of the private sector take responsibility, which implies that the community should be grateful for their generosity, in a process which empowers the private sector instead of the community, as this perspective encourages once more an aid-based approach.
+Only some parts of the private sector take responsibility over these externalities but they do so from the perspective of Corporate Social Responsibility, which implies that the community, as this perspective encourages once more an aid-based approach.